mawinkler/c1-ws-am-policymgr/README.md

 - Go to Code (Mac) or File (Windows) -> Preferences -> Settings (or use the Command Pallete) to open the settings page and search for yaml.
 - Open the settings for the YAML extension and search for "Yaml: Schemas" and click `Edit in settings.json`.
 - The "settings.json" file will open. you need to search again for the "yaml.schemas" object.
 If it doesn´t exist yet, you will have to create it.
-- This property represents a key-value, where the key is the *absolute path* to the schema file on our system and the value is a glob expression that specifies the files that the schema will be applied.
+- This property represents a key-value, where the key is the *absolute path* to the schema file on your system and the value is a glob expression that specifies the files that the schema will be applied.
 In my case it looks like this:

     ```yaml
     "yaml.schemas": {